martensson/vaban/README.md

 [![Build Status](https://travis-ci.org/martensson/vaban.svg?branch=master)](https://travis-ci.org/martensson/vaban)

 This is still an early version but its fully functional and more features are planned.
-Now supports Varnish 3 and 4, and authentication.
+Now supports Varnish 3 and 4, with authentication.

 ## Install Vaban: